Opposite of THEOCRACY – 35 Antonyms With Sentence Examples

 Atheism The absence of belief in a god is common in atheism.
 Atheism rejects the belief in a god or gods.

-READ: Opposite of PRELUDE - 35 Antonyms With Sentence Examples
+READ: Opposite of SUBLIME - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of THEOCRACY